 To understand why the timing of your gameplay doesn't affect your chances of winning, take a closer look at how Aviator's random number generator (RNG) works.

-When you place your bet, and the plane takes off, the RNG algorithm decides the multiplier it will reach before flying away.
-This RNG constantly generates random numbers, ensuring that each round is independent and unpredictable.
+When you place your bet, and the plane takes off, the RNG algorithm already decides the multiplier it will reach.
+This RNG constantly generates random numbers, and each round is independent and unpredictable.Â

-It doesn't matter if it's 3 a.m. on a Tuesday or 8 p.m. on a Saturday—the RNG is always working in the background to churn out completely random results.
+It doesn't matter if it's 3 a.m. on a Tuesday or 8 p.m. on a Saturday.
+The RNG is always working in the background to churn out completely random results.

 The time you play, whether 3 a.m. or 8 p.m., has zero impact on the likelihood of the plane crashing at a low or high multiplier.